 I was recently awarded an MRC CASE studentship, at the Liverpool School of Tropical Medicine.
 The studentship is a 4 year programme - a 1 year MRes followed by a 3 year PhD, working with Professor Martin Donnelly.
 In 2017,

-I began my higher education at the University of Liverpool, graduating in 2014 with a BSc (Hons) in Biological sciences.
-I then went on to complete an MSc in Molecular Biology of Parasites and Disease Vectors at the Liverpool School of Tropical Medicine, in which I investigated mechanisms of resistance to the volatile pyrethroid, transfluthrin, under the supervision of Dr. David Weetman and Dr. Mark Paine.
+I completed an MSc in Molecular Biology of Parasites and Disease Vectors at the Liverpool School of Tropical Medicine, in which I investigated mechanisms of resistance to the volatile pyrethroid, transfluthrin, under the supervision of Dr. David Weetman and Dr. Mark Paine.

 I soon re-joined the school as a molecular biology research technician, in which I continued to work in the field of insecticide resistance with Professor Hilary Ranson.